liujoshua/BridgeDocs/README.md

 bundler exec jekyll server
 ```

+The `_data/versions.yml` file contains the version numbers of our SDKs and libraries, which can then be referred to in markdown documents as `{{site.data.versions.your_sdk_key_property}}`.
+This should help to centralize updates when we update our software.
+(Actually you can put any variable in this file you want to reuse through the documentation, that's fine.)

 In addition, we are using node to install the Swagger command line tools.

 ## Swagger API documentation